dbondarchuk/OpenTTD-patches/README.md

    4. Fire hydrant - will be placed automatically on the town straight roads with 1/3 probability.
 Eye-candy.

 8. Town limits zoning - allows us to see where town limits are (different from the authority).

+9. APIs for AIs to work with infrastucture sharing, different road types, buying/selling shares

+10. Console command to sell all vehicles with specific station in orders.
+This maybe helpful for the situations when planes are stuck in airport and don't want to move at all.

 ## JGR's Patchpack version 0.35.1